stringparser/evented-stack/README.md

 # Stack

- Evented, Array styled, queue for node and the browser
+ Evented, Array styled, queue for node

 ### Why
   I wanted an array like queue with juicy behaviour and custom flow control.